causify-ai/tutorials/tutorial_template/template.API.md

 <!-- tocstop -->

 ## Table of Contents
 The markdown code should have a TOC.
-T
+This can be generated automatically with the linter.

 ### Hierarchy
-Hierarch of the markdown file should be followed.
+Hierarchy of the markdown file should be followed.

 ```
 # Level 1 (Used before TOC as title)